fragcolor-xyz/shards-examples/tutorials/index.md

 # Tutorials

-These tutorials will help you get familiar with Chainblocks.
+These tutorials will help you get familiar with Shards.

 ## Setting up the workspace

 We will be using [Visual Studio Code](https://code.visualstudio.com/) although any text editor could work.

-You will also need a compiled version of Chainblocks to run these tutorials.
-Chainblocks can be [built from the sources](https://docs.fragcolor.xyz/contribute/code/building-chainblocks/).
+You will also need a compiled version of Shards to run these tutorials.
+Shards can be [built from the sources](https://docs.fragcolor.xyz/contribute/code/building-shards/).

 * [Snake](./snake/index.md)